 All riders under the age of 13 must have parental supervision.
 WRR reserves the right to require supervision for anyone under the age of 18.
 Supervision means being within eyesight during the ride.

 Before making a request, check the roster for horse availability and total use for the day.
 If a horse is assigned to 2 classes, it is not available for a PR.
-Avoid PRs during lesson times when the weather or footing restricts lessons to the indoor ring.
-No PRs on Saturdays (unless no lessons are scheduled).
+Avoid PRs during lesson times, especially when the weather or footing restricts lessons to the indoor ring.

 You can request a particular horse but it may not end up being available, due to last minute class assignment changes, injuries or use by the lessee or another practice rider.
-If you notice that someone else did a PR on your requested horse earlier that day, choose another horse you have previously ridden or have received permission to ride.
+In those cases, choose another horse you have previously ridden or have received permission to ride.
 Practice riders should remain flexible about which horses they ride.

-Practice rides are limited to one hour and riders should be sure to track their time carefully.
+Practice rides are limited to one hour and riders should track their time carefully.
 Practice ride time begins when you get on and ends when you get off.

 Begin your practice ride soon after bringing your horse in, grooming and tacking up.
 Return your horse to the paddock (or pasture) soon after untacking and grooming/cooling out.